 (Photo by Vinayaraj.)

-You can find St Paul’s wort all over the country and we’ve heard that some people eat it.
-But it’s a bit toxic raw – and it needs to be cooked and leached (the water changed while cooking) to remove the toxin.
-That sounds way more trouble than it’s worth to us.
+You can find St Paul’s wort all over the country, and we’ve heard that some people eat it.
+But it’s a bit toxic raw – it needs to be cooked and leached (the water changed while cooking) to remove the toxin.
+That sounds more trouble than it’s worth to us.

 So that’s the main ones we think gallant soldier could be mistaken for.

 Of course, if you’re trying to identify it without flowers it’s going to be much harder, and there might be other things you could confuse it with!
-So if you’re not sure if what you’re looking at is gallant soldier and it has no flowers, come back later to check!
+So if you’re not sure if what you’re looking at is gallant soldier and it has no flowers, come back later when it’s flowering to check.